Listed alphabetically by presenter.

 Maryam E Ahmad, Karin Hosking, Frances Marston and Sally Tetreault-Campbell

-The Bioregional Assessment Programme is delivering information on the ecology, hydrology, geology and hydrogeology of 13 regions in Australia.
-In the programme, about 200 authors from four agencies are collaborating to write around 150 publications over a staggered delivery period of three years.
+The Bioregional Assessment Program is delivering information on the ecology, hydrology, geology and hydrogeology of 13 regions in Australia.
+In the program, about 200 authors from four agencies are collaborating to write around 150 publications over a staggered delivery period of three years.

 In a fast-paced environment of staggered delivery and cross-agency collaboration, project teams rely on editors to ensure consistency across publications produced by different parts of the programme, from different disciplines and pertaining to different subregions.